The Devil is in the Details

 And all ‘leaders’ are TRAMPS!

 Example #1: “I asked Tom to make sure he reads the contract carefully before putting his stamp on it.
-I always believed that the devil is always in details.”
+I always believed that the devil is in the details.”

 Example #2: “To the world, our economy is flourishing, but the devil is in the details.
-No one sees that, hence it all looks rosy on the outside.”
+No one sees that, hence everything looks rosy on the outside.”

 Example #3: “The newly appointed art teacher assigned a new task to each pupil.
 Although they got excited as the project seemed easy to them, they didn’t realize that the devil is in the details.”

-Example #5: “Although I have penned out the basic layout of the plan, which seemed like a child’s play, although I am wary that the Devil is in the details.”
+Example #5: “Although I have penned out the basic layout of the plan, which seemed like a child’s play, I am wary that the devil is in the details.”